AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 ### Overview

-Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tablees are **opt-in**.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend it with Bootstrap's optional modifier classes or custom styles.
 All table styles are not inherited in Bootstrap, meaning any nested tables can be styled independent from the parent.
 Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.
 ```
 <table class="table">